 A pen test follows a carefully selected set of tools and techniques that will examine an IT system for weaknesses, resulting in a report highlighting all of the security issues and vulnerabilities identified on specific assets.

 To identify the vulnerabilities present a pen test often includes offensive testing techniques against a pre-defined scope of assets; including but not limited to web applications, externally facing networks and hosts, internal networks, network devices, cloud infrastructure, mobile applications and APIs.

 Given the commoditized nature of pen testing, it is imperative for organizations to employ an accredited and globally recognized partner of choice.
-CREST-approved providers of pen testing have skilled ethical hackers who are trained to replicate the mind of a malicious attacker and use an exhaustive set of tools to perform and imitate this mindset.
+CREST-approved providers of pen testing have skilled ethical hackers whom are trained to replicate the mind of a malicious attacker and use an exhaustive set of tools to perform and imitate this mind-set.
 CREST approved members also offer a wide range of pen testing services covering all aspects of organizational security, such as infrastructure, web applications, social engineering and, of course, mobile.
 They use a risk-based approach to assess systems from an attacker's point of view, as well as against industry best practices.

 The goals and outcomes of a pen test:

 - Determine feasibility of a particular set of attack vectors

 - Identify any vulnerabilities which are present, including any that are high-risk which result from a combination of lower-risk vulnerabilities exploited in sequence

 - Identify weaknesses that may be difficult to detect with automated vulnerability scanning software